 16. Can I let vines grow on my new wood fence?

-Never use Pressure Treated Lumber around edible products.
+Sure, but never use Pressure Treated Lumber around edible products.

 17. Do post caps help to deter rot in wood fence posts?

 The choice of cap and the height to cut off posts is purely an aesthetic choice.
 Posts will rot at ground level much faster than way up at the top.

 18. Why do knots sometimes fall out of the fence boards?